GEM-benchmark/NL-Augmenter/filters/gender_bias/README.md

 ## What are the limitations of this filter?
 The filter result is based on n-gram intersection counting approach, which assumes that the word should have the exact form as the internally defined keywords.
 For the lexically rich languages, such as Polish and Russian, the noun conjugation may overlap with the infinitif of an opposite gender.
-For example, the word "nastolatek" is a teenage boy in infinitif, "nastolatka" - a teenage girl in infinitif, however, when answering the question "Whom are we missing?", the feminine form in plural ("nastolatki" in infinitif) will give the word "nastolatek", which overlaps with the masculin singular infinitif, designating a teenage boy.
+For example, the word "nastolatek" is a teenage boy in Polish (infinitif), "nastolatka" - a teenage girl (infinitif), however, when answering the question "Whom are we missing?", the feminine form in plural ("nastolatki" in infinitif) will give the word "nastolatek", which overlaps with the masculin singular infinitif, designating a teenage boy.